top of page

 Claudette Colbert

 Claudette Colbert, who stars as “Ellen ‘Ellie’ Andrews” (or “Brat” as “Peter” calls her in the film). was a true Hollywood star and very fine actress.
 She is so natural, so real, and is still so modern.
 The brilliant director Vincent Minnelli once said “Acting is hearing something and saying something for the first time”, and Colbert does this in pretty much every part I’ve seen her play - including this film.
 Watch the way she listens and reacts to her fellow actors.
 Amazing!
 A truly superb dramatic and first rate comedic actress with big eyes and an unusual and round face, she exuded sophistication, wit and charm.
 Colbert was famously known for wanting to be filmed from only her left side.
 In her career she was nominated for three “Best Actress” Academy Awards, winning one for “It Happened One Night”, and she was voted number 12 of the women on the American Film Institute’s “100 Years...100 Stars” list of the "50 Greatest American Screen Legends”.
 She also happened to have been my grandmother’s favorite actress (along with Mary Pickford and Shirley Temple).
 Claudette was born in France and when she was three, she and her family moved to New York.
 She began her career on Broadway in the 1920s and started making films in 1927.
 By the mid 1930s, she was one of the top stars in the world and would remain so until the mid 1940s.
 She was to play the lead in the film “All About Eve” (the first film listed on this blog), but hurt her back and had to drop out - luckily for Bette Davis.
 Claudette appeared in only one film after 1955, focusing on television until 1961.
 She did appear in a few stage productions at that point in her career and later appeared in the TV miniseries "The Two Mrs. Grenvilles" in 1987.
-In addition to “It Happened One Night”, her classic films include “Since You Went Away”, “The Palm Beach Story”, “Imitation of Life”, "Drums Along the Mohawk", "Boom Town”, "The Sign of the Cross”, "Bluebeard's Eighth Wife”, and the title role in Cecil B. DeMille's “Cleopatra”.
-Frequent costars were Fred MacMurray and Fredric March, as she appeared with each in four films (and you will see both in upcoming blog entries).
+In addition to “It Happened One Night”, her classic films include “Since You Went Away”, “The Palm Beach Story”, “Imitation of Life”, "Drums Along the Mohawk", "Boom Town”, "The Sign of the Cross”, "Bluebeard's Eighth Wife”, "Midnight", and the title role in Cecil B. DeMille's “Cleopatra”.
+Frequent costars were Fred MacMurray, who she appeared with in seven films, and Fredric March, who she appeared with in four (and you will see both in upcoming blog entries).
 Claudette Colbert died in 1996 at the age of 92.

 Claudette Colbert in wedding dress with Walter Connolly in “It Happened One Night”